petans24/search-guard/README.md

-# Search Guard Security Plugin
+# Search Guard Security Plugin for ES 1.6
 Elasticsearch security for free.

 Search Guard is a free and open source plugin for Elasticsearch which provides security features.